tonytian98/Research_on_university_choice_LogitRegression_Pandas_Numpy_Pyplot/README.md

 # Research_on_university_choice-HK-SH-

-Logistic regression on the data_set.xlsx file
+Logistic regression on the data_set.xlsx file， main regresson is in the Logistic REG file.

 input.xlsx(catagorical data) output.xlsx(dummy variable) are used by dummy_generator.py